 - People’s Choice Award – The public votes on a piece through the Art Encounters website for a specified duration.
 The artist with the most votes at the end wins $1,000.

 - Kid’s Choice Award – Kids (under the age of 18) can vote on a piece through the Art Encounters website for a specified duration.
 The artist with the most votes at the end wins $1,000.

 MARKETING AND PROMOTION

 - This program is promoted throughout Douglas County and surrounding areas.

-- The Jurisdiction reserves the right to reproduce and distribute artwork images through print and electronic media for promotion of the exhibit.
-This includes images submitted through the application process, as well as photos taken of the piece throughout the exhibition program year.
+- The Jurisdiction reserves the right to reproduce and distribute artwork images through print and electronic media for the promotion of the exhibit.
+This includes the use of the images submitted through the application process, as well as photos taken of the piece throughout the exhibition program year.

-- A plaque is installed along with each sculpture that includes the title of the piece, the artist’s name, and the sale price.
-This information is also included in an Art Encounters brochure, which is distributed throughout the county, and on websites.
+- A plaque will be installed along with each work that includes the title of the piece, the artist’s name, and the sale price.
+This information will also be included in an Art Encounters brochure, which is distributed throughout the county, and on websites.